When we sing for any audience, breath is life – literally of course, but also the life of the sound depends on HOW we breathe.

 Leading breath of the song: breathe in the pitch, breathe in the vowel.

-Take Full Body Breaths wherever possible.
-This means breathing from the feet up, relaxing the abdomen to allow the diaphragm to fall, springing open the ribcage (from back to front) and releasing all accumulated tension in the body to reset to a poised, aligned stance that has a sense of potential energy without tension.
+Take natural, full-body breaths wherever possible.
+This means being aligned from the feet up, relaxing the abdomen to allow the diaphragm to fall, springing open the ribcage (from back to front) and releasing all accumulated tension in the body to reset to a poised, aligned stance that has a sense of potential energy without tension.

 NEVER ‘snatch’ a breath.
 Personal Breaths are taken mid-note, mid-phrase and involve a PROPER breath.
 It takes no more time.
-It gives you 100% air instead of 50% and it releases tension instead of adding it.
+It gives you the right amount of air instead of a tiny top-up and it releases tension instead of adding it.